manununu/notes/infosec.md

 |              |
 ________________
 ```
-* try to exceed buffer and overwrite base pointers and return address
+* Try to exceed buffer and overwrite base pointers and return address
-* craft buffer according to the following concept
+* Craft buffer according to the following concept

 ```bash
 python -c 'print "\x90" * 470 + "<shellcode>" + "<memory address in middle of NOPs>"